 Your core stabilizes your hips as you pull the dumbbell overhead.
 This full body core exercise is also sure to raise your heart rate.

 Center your dumbbell on the mat between your hands.
-Start in plank position, maintaining a straight line with your body, gaze slightly in front of you.
+Start in high plank position, maintaining a straight line with your body, gaze slightly in front of you.

 From this plank position, engage your core as you push your hips back towards your heels; bending at the knees.
-Then explosively drive your body back into plank position (nose to finger tips).
+Then explosively drive your body back into high plank position (nose to finger tips).

 Hold plank and grab the dumbbell with your right hand.
 Flex your core and open into a side plank as you pull the dumbbell overhead with your right hand.
 Hold this position for a moment as your body mimics a sideways “T” shape.
 Hips high and obliques turned on.